rycus86/blog-content/posts/015_Podlike_use_cases.md

 An alternative here could be running a log forwarder agent on each Swarm node, that is preconfigured to look for log files in a specific folder, and the app service would point a *mount* to this same folder.
 This assumes individual configuration on the application and the log forwarder agent, plus the chosen path should exist, and the filenames should be distinct to avoid one service trying to write another one's logs files.

-> TODO change the log volumes to individual ones for the modernized example

 ## Sending UNIX signals

 > TODO diagram